 After nearly 220 years, the last black powder manufacturer in America is closing its doors.
 For the tens of thousands of muzzleloader hunters, cowboy action shooters, and black powder cartridge enthusiasts, the closure of GOEX inevitably means less supply and increased cost in the years ahead.

 Black powder was the first gunpowder.
-Invented by the Chinese in 850 AD, it is a saltpeter, sulfur, and charcoal mixture.
+Invented by the Chinese in A.D.
+850, it is a saltpeter, sulfur, and charcoal mixture.
 When smokeless powders hit the scene at the turn of the last century, black powder was slowly phased out of most military and sporting applications.
 But a dedicated base of black powder fans remains, mainly composed of muzzleloader hunters, cowboy action shooters, and reenactors.

 “Effective immediately, Hodgdon Powder Company, Inc. has decided to cease manufacturing operations at the company’s Camp Minden, Louisiana site while evaluating strategic options for the black powder business,” Hodgdon stated in its release.
 “The business will wind down operations while an evaluation process on the future of the black powder business takes place.”

 There are several modern black powder alternatives.
 When they hit the scene, most were immediately plagued with ignition and accuracy issues.
 Alternatives like Pyrodex are made with additives that make them safer to ship.

 GOEX has made a name for itself in the shooting industry, being the only current manufacturer of black powder in the United States.

 “Strategic options for the GOEX and Olde Eynsford brands of black powder, along with the manufacturing capabilities, will include a potential sale of the business,” the release said.
 “All affected employees will be retained through Dec.
 31, 2021, to assist in an orderly closing of the site and receive severance commensurate with their years of service to the company.”